qualifire-dev/rogue/sdks/python/README.md

 ## License

-MIT License - see LICENSE file for details.
+Elastic License 2.0 - see LICENSE file for details.